rtavenar/hdr/content/parts/02/shapelets_cnn.md

-all model weights, including weights $\boldsymbol{\beta}$ that are directly connected to the features (_ie._ these are weights from the first layer), that are organized in groups $\boldsymbol{\beta}^{(k)}$ of size $p_k$ ($p_k=2$ in the random shapelet context), each group corresponding to a different shapelet.
+all model weights, including weights $\boldsymbol{\beta}$ that are directly connected to the features (_ie._ these are weights from the first layer), that are organized in groups $\boldsymbol{\beta}^{(k)}$ of size $p_k$ ($p_k=2$ in the random shapelet context, each group corresponding to a different shapelet).

 ```python tags=["hide_input"]
 %config InlineBackend.figure_format = 'svg'